 Divide the hash between plates, top it with crumbled bacon and eggs, and serve.

-Expert Tip
+Recipe Tip

 Recipe FAQs

-Yes, absolutely.
+Yes.
 If you do, simply use olive oil or ghee to cook the hash (since you won't have rendered bacon fat).

 Yes!
-I typically use yellow onion in this recipe, but it's fine to use other onion varieties, including white onions and red onions.
+I typically use yellow onion in this recipe, but it's fine to use other onion varieties, including white and red onions.

 While many hash recipes include potatoes, I find them unnecessary.
 This hash is incredibly rich and flavorful, and it contains no potatoes.

 Most leftovers, when properly refrigerated in a shallow airtight container, can be kept for 3-4 days.
 But since we’re using pre-cooked turkey in this recipe, just to be safe, I never keep the leftovers for longer than a day or two.
+And since you can't really keep the soft-cooked eggs, my recommendation is to only make as much as you can eat right away.

 Recipe Card

-Turkey Hash
+Easy 30-Minute Turkey Hash

 Ingredients